 - 1 tablespoon olive oil

-- 1 medium-large clove garlic , finely minced
+- 1 to 2 medium-large garlic cloves , finely minced (to taste)

 - 3/4 teaspoon ground cumin